Wednesday, 27 November 2024

 Melina BATH: I have had some conversations over the last few days and indeed weeks when we had the education inquiry with some very fantastic mathematicians, and they are very frustrated with the education minister.
 They have written to the education minister on a number of occasions, and they are learned.
 They are not out of the Weeties box.
 They are actually practising mathematicians in schools.
 They have been involved in assessment over many years.
 They are being ignored by the minister, and some of their comments are quite apposite to this.
 I am not going to name names, because I do not know these people, but there are people who are working very hard in the Victorian Curriculum and Assessment Authority exam unit.
 There are other people in the Department of Education, and it is a big beast, that are not doing their job.
 Clearly they are not doing their job, and they are overstaffed and underproductive in terms of outcomes.
 We are seeing this at the end, because we are having exams that are deeply flawed – are compromised – and students have not got the confidence that in the exam they are going to sit they are not going to be disadvantaged through this exam process.
 They have not got the confidence that this government is fixing it up, because it has had three years and it is still broken.
 And these learned people certainly feel that the government has not made those inroads.

-Now, let me just speak to the education inquiry that I know Mr Batchelor was on, and I was a participating member and moved for this inquiry.
+Let me just speak to the education inquiry that I know Mr Batchelor was on.
+I was a participating member and we moved for this inquiry.
 We actually moved that the Bennett review –

 If this was us, if we were on the other side and there had been three years of stuff-ups by the education minister, whose primary role is to make sure that there is competency in the system to provide students with the best possible future, they would be baying for our education minister’s blood.
 Well, we are baying for his, because it is absolutely unacceptable.
 He cannot guarantee that no student will be left without disadvantage.
 He has not done that, and he should be referring this to the Ombudsman rather than to an internal review.